 Thinking about investing in sous vide equipment for your kitchen?
-Here at ChefSteps, we’re unabashed fans—we love the way sous vide requires little micromanagement, and predictably cooks all sorts of food.
-Sous vide recipes you find online tend to focus on steak and fish—two excellent options—but when it comes to cooking in a water bath, proteins are just the beginning.
+Want to add some more tasty dishes to your cooking resume?
+Just read a comprehensive buyer’s guide and now you want to try some sous vide recipes?
+Sous vide recipes you find online tend to focus on steak and fish-two excellent options-but when it comes to cooking in a water bath, proteins are just the beginning.
 Read on for 10 of our favorite unexpected uses for sous vide.
 Got faves of your own?
 Go ahead and share them in the comments

 Yup, you can prepare crème brûlée and other custardy desserts sous vide.
 We use it to create the carrot custard for our Flourless Carrot Cake-a sous vide recipe that’s gluten-free and about as modernist as they come.